ChrisBayer42/prexsyn/docs/index.md

 PrexSyn is an efficient, accurate, and programmable framework for synthesizable molecular design.
-It is based on a decoder-only transformer architecture that autoregressively generates *postfix notations of synthesis*[^postfix] (a molecular representation based on chemical reactions and purchasable building blocks) conditioned on molecular properties.
+It is based on a decoder-only transformer architecture that autoregressively generates *postfix notations of synthesis*[^chemprojector] (a molecular representation based on chemical reactions and purchasable building blocks) conditioned on molecular properties.

-[^postfix]: Projecting Molecules into Synthesizable Chemical Spaces. [https://arxiv.org/abs/2406.04628](https://arxiv.org/abs/2406.04628)
+[^chemprojector]: Projecting Molecules into Synthesizable Chemical Spaces. [https://arxiv.org/abs/2406.04628](https://arxiv.org/abs/2406.04628)

-We trained PrexSyn on a billion-scale datastream of postfix notations paired with molecular properties using only two GPUs and 32 CPU cores in two days.
+PrexSyn is trained on a billion-scale datastream of postfix notations paired with molecular properties using only two GPUs and 32 CPU cores in two days.
 This is made possible by [PrexSyn Engine](https://github.com/luost26/prexsyn-engine), a real-time, high-throughput C++-based data generation pipeline.

 ![PrexSyn Framework](imgs/fig1.png)
 /// caption